henry-anderson/PingAPI/README.md

 - [Creating animations](usage/animations.md)

 ## How It Works
-If you aren't interested in using PingAPI but are curious about how it works it is documented [here](https://github.com/henry-anderson/PingAPI/tree/master/PingAPI/src/org/henrya/pingapi#pingapi).
+If you aren't interested in using PingAPI but are curious about how it works, it is documented [here](https://github.com/henry-anderson/PingAPI/tree/master/PingAPI/src/org/henrya/pingapi#pingapi).